agentm/project-m36/docs/unified_backend.markdown

   declareDatabaseContextFunction "addSale" (permissionForRole ExecuteDBCFunctionPermission "ticket_seller" <> allPermissionsForRole "admin")
 ```

-We implement a standard Haskell function `apply_discount` and then, in the `projectM36Functions`, we instruct Project:M36 to use it as an "atom function"- a function which works on database values.
+We implement a standard Haskell function `applyDiscount` and then, in the `projectM36Functions`, we instruct Project:M36 to use it as an "atom function"- a function which works on database values.

 Next, we implement an `addSale` function which is a `DatabaseContextFunction`.
 Obviously, this function includes some database-specific function calls to manipulate the underlying database transaction, specifically to insert a row into the `ticket_sales` relation variable.